Cnoc Buidhe Wind Energy Hub

 Project Contribution

 Cnoc Buidhe Wind Energy Hub has the potential to make a sizeable contribution to the decarbonisation of our electricity system and reduce our greenhouse gas emissions.
-Stats: The project could produce enough energy to power 157,382 households and save 238,574 tonnes of CO2 every year [3].
+Stats: The project could produce enough energy to power over 230,000 households and save over 325,000 tonnes of CO2 every year [3].
 This project is an opportunity for your community to contribute to tackling climate change in a significant way through hosting and part-owning a modern wind energy hub.

 “We must go into emergency mode against the climate crisis.
 We need an avalanche of action.”